 - The congregation hired Community Ministers , who began their work on June 1 st , 2007.
 Their role is to offer spiritual care, reaching out and engaging homeless people, extending hospitality, and connecting people with resources and referrals when desired.
 The Community Ministers will work with SMC to develop future programs, do public education, liaison with community partners, and develop the resource base available to the homeless community in Lake City.

 - SMC coordinates weekly community meals at GEORGE (125th St. NE) to continue dialogue with the homeless residents of the neighborhood as well as other neighborhood stakeholders.
 We continue to gather feedback, suggestions, and information on needs and abilities in this forum.
 Thanks to the interfaith support of local faith communities, these meals are provided every Sunday.

 - SMC facilitates the Lake City Task Force on Homelessness , which gathers each month (2nd Friday 3:30-5:00pm) at the Seattle Mennonite Church to share insights and efforts on ways to address the concerns of homelessness in the Lake City neighborhood.
 Goals include information sharing, strategizing, visioning, inviting participation, and collaborating.

 - In partnership with Community Psychiatric Clinic, plans are underway to realize a 21-unit housing development for Veterans with disabilities, called Valor Apartments.
-The ground-breaking for this project will be in the summer of 2013.
+The ground-breaking for this project will be in the fall of 2013.

 - In partnership with Seattle University College of Nursing, who has been volunteering with us for years as a learning environment for nursing students, we are embarking on a 2-year research and implementation project to offer medical respite housing for people experiencing homelessness.